The History of Milk Caps, Menko, and POGs

 "Means for Capping and Sealing Milk Bottles" Patent No 411,368

-Milk was transported by railroad as early as 1835 .
-The first shipments from Westborough, Massachusetts, travelled 32 miles to Boston in baggage cars.
+Milk was first transported by railroad in 1835 .
+The first train shipments from Westborough, Massachusetts, travelled 32 miles to Boston in baggage cars.
 To meet the growing demand of cities, ice-packed railcars were designed for longer distances.
 The raw milk was commonly delivered by horse-drawn wagons and ladled from casks or milkcans.
 The consistency of cream varied for each customer.
 Each stop on a route increased the risk of contamination.

 Dairy distributors experimented with various methods to properly store and transport a pure product.
 In April 1848, Chambers's Edinburgh Journal reported that corked milk bottles had remained preserved after eighteen months.
 On August 13, 1873, a milkman in Elmira, New York, was reported to use pint and quart bottles that were returned daily.
 The corked bottles were secured on racks mounted to the milk wagon.